This post may contain affiliate links. Please read our disclosure policy.

 2. Fill the pitas.
 Cut the pitas into 2-4 pieces depending on if you’re serving these for an appetizer or a meal.
 Place a few tablespoons of the meat mixture inside each pita and press the mixture into a thin layer.

 3. Bake them, pan-fry, or air fry.
-You can brush the pita quarters/halves with a little bit of oil, grill them in a cast iron grill pan, bake in the air fryer, or pop them on a wire rack placed on top of a baking sheet and bake in the oven until they’re golden.
-I don’t suggest baking them directly on the sheet pan or on parchment paper as you’re always left with at least one soggy side that way!
-You can cook the meat all the way through or to your liking.
+Brush the stuffed pitas with a little bit of oil.
+Grill them in a cast iron grill pan, pan fry, or air fry.
+You can also pop them on a wire rack in an even layer placed on top of a baking sheet and bake in the oven.
 Serve immediately with dipping sauce while they’re still hot.

 close up of meat stuffed inside pitas